alexnathanson/weathermachine/arduino-code/README.md

 The lights are controlled via PWM from the Arduino.
 There are no sensors.
 Preprocessing of the light data happens at the test runner and only 1 0-255 value is passed to the Arduino.

-* Original data source: Global Horizontal Radiation {Wh/m2}, Diffuse Horizontal Radiation {Wh/m2}, and Direct Normal Radiation {Wh/m2} is reduced down to 1 value based on surface orientation.
+* Original data sources: Global Horizontal Radiation {Wh/m2}, Diffuse Horizontal Radiation {Wh/m2}, and Direct Normal Radiation {Wh/m2} is reduced down to 1 value based on surface orientation.
-* Preprocessing on TS: This value is scaled to the 0-255 range.
+* Preprocessing on TS: Surface orientation value is scaled to the 0-255 range.
-* Output from TS to Ard: integer 0-255
+* Output from TS to Arduino: integer 0-255
-* Output from Ard to control circuit: PWM
+* Output from Arduino to light circuit: PWM

 ### TEA

+* Original data sources: Temperature TBD
+* Preprocessing on TS: TBD
+* Output from TS to Arduino: 1 temperature value
+* Output from Arduino to circuit: 2 values (intensity and direction)

 ### Humidity

+* Original data sources: humidity value TBD
+* Preprocessing on TS: likely none
+* Output from TS to Arduino: 1 value TBD
+* Output from Arduino to circuit: TBD wind velocity and temperature

 ### Wind

+* Original data sources: Wind velocity and direction TBD
+* Preprocessing on TS: TBD - preprocessing of wind velocity + direction to get 1 value will be required
+* Output from TS to Arduino: 1 value TBD
+* Output from Arduino to circuit: TBD wind velocity and temperature

-## Communication Protocol & String Structure
+## Communication Protocol & Serial String Structure

+### From TS to Arduino
+The TS sends all data to the Arduino network as a JSON dictionary in the following format.

+`{ lights : [int 0-255], tea: [int 0-255],hum:[int 0-255],wind:[int 0-255]}`

+In repeate mode, the main Arduino just sends it along.

+In parse mode, the main Arduino parses the incoming message and only sends it along to the appropriate device

+### From Arduino to TS

+Because exact sensor data that would get sent from subsystems to TS for archiving isn't available yet, that specific format isn't finalized, but it will probably follow a similar JSON format as above, except messages would be seperated out as individual subsystems like below.

+`{ tea: {temp1: [int 0-255], temp2: [int 0-255], temp3: [int 0-255]}`

 ## Troubleshooting